davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 ~~~
 {: #exponential-tree title="An Example X.509 Policy Tree with Exponential Growth"}

+## Attack Vector

-An attacker can use this behavior to mount a denial-of-service attack against
+An attacker can use the exponential growth to mount a denial-of-service attack against
 an X.509-based application.
-The attacker sends such a certificate chain and
+The attacker sends certificate chain as in {{exponential-growth}} and
 triggers the target application's certificate validation process.
 For example,
 the target application may be a TLS {{?RFC8446}} server that performs client
 certificate validation.
-The above exponential growth means the target
+The target
 application will consume far more resources processing the input than the
 attacker consumed to send it, preventing it from servicing other clients.

+# Avoiding Exponential Growth {#avoiding-exponential-growth}

+The denial-of-service vulnerability described in {{dos}} can be mitigated by implementing a policy graph structure, described in this section.

+Compared the original policy tree structure described in {{!RFC5280}}, the policy graph grows linearly instead of exponentially.
+This document deprecates the original policy tree structure.
+X.509 implementations SHOULD instead perform policy validation by building a policy graph.
+This mitigates the denial-of-service attack by removing the asymmetric cost in policy validation.

+While this replacement process computes the same policies as in {{!RFC5280}}, one of the outputs is in a different form.
+See {{outputs}} for details.

-## Policy Graph {#policy-graph}
+## Policy Graphs {#policy-graph}

-{{!RFC5280}} describes a tree structure, but this is an unnecessarily
+The tree structure from {{!RFC5280}} is an unnecessarily inefficient
-inefficient representation of this information.
-A single certificate policy may
+representation of a certification path's policy mappings.
+A single certificate
-produce multiple nodes, but each node is identical, with identical children.
+policy may correspond to multiple nodes, but each node is identical, with identical

-This document replaces the tree structure with a directed acyclic graph.
+children.
+This redundancy is the source of the exponential growth described in
+{{exponential-growth}}.

+A policy graph is a directed acyclic graph of policy nodes.
-Where {{!RFC5280}} adds multiple duplicate nodes, this document adds a single node with multiple parents.
+Where {{!RFC5280}} adds multiple duplicate nodes, a policy graph adds a single node with multiple parents.
 See {{updates}} for the procedure for building this structure.
 {{exponential-tree-as-graph}} shows the updated representation of the example in {{exponential-tree}}.